Skip to content

 self + other πŸ”—

-Add this duration to a date to produce a new date.
+If other is a date or date series, add this duration to other to produce a new date.

 self - other πŸ”—